Early history of American football: Prehistory of American football

 In 1911, influential American football historian Parke H. Davis wrote an early history of the game of football, tracing the sport's origins to ancient times:

 Forms of traditional football have been played throughout Europe and beyond since antiquity.
 Many of these involved handling of the ball, and scrummage-like formations.
 Several of the oldest examples of football-like games include the Greek game of Episkyros and the Roman game of Harpastum.
 Over time many countries across the world have also developed their own national football-like games.
-For example, New Zealand had Ki-o-rahi, Australia marn grook, Japan kemari, China cuju, Georgia lelo burti, the Scottish Borders Jeddart Ba' and Cornwall Cornish hurling, Central Italy Calcio Fiorentino, South Wales cnapan, East Anglia Campball and Ireland had caid, which an ancestor of Gaelic football.
+For example, New Zealand had Kī-o-rahi, Australia marn grook, Japan kemari, China cuju, Georgia lelo burti, the Scottish Borders Jeddart Ba' and Cornwall Cornish hurling, Central Italy Calcio Fiorentino, South Wales cnapan, East Anglia Campball and Ireland had caid, which an ancestor of Gaelic football.

 There is also one reference to ball games being played in southern Britain prior to the Norman Conquest.
 In the ninth century Nennius's Historia Britonum tells that a group of boys were playing at ball (pilae ludus).
 The origin of this account is either southern England or Wales.
 References to a ball game played in northern France known as La Soule or Choule, in which the ball was propelled by hands, feet, and sticks, date from the 12th century.

 These archaic forms of football, typically classified as mob football, would be played between neighbouring towns and villages, involving an unlimited number of players on opposing teams, who would clash in a heaving mass of people struggling to drag an inflated pig's bladder by any means possible to markers at each end of a town.
 By some accounts, in some such events any means could be used to move the ball towards the goal, as long as it did not lead to manslaughter or murder.
 Sometimes instead of markers, the teams would attempt to kick the bladder into the balcony of the opponents' church.
 A legend that these games in England evolved from a more ancient and bloody ritual of kicking the "Dane's head" is unlikely to be true.